GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/wellboreProblems/casedThermoElasticWellbore/Example.rst

   :start-after: <!-- SPHINX_DisplacementTimeHistory -->
   :end-before: <!-- SPHINX_DisplacementTimeHistoryEnd -->

-Also, periodic events are required to allow collecting these data.
-For example, periodic events for collecting the displacement field are defined as:
+Also, periodic events are required to trigger the collection of this data on the mesh.
+For example, the periodic events for collecting the displacement field are defined as:

 .. literalinclude:: ../../../../../../../inputFiles/wellbore/CasedThermoElasticWellbore_benchmark.xml
   :language: xml